History in Brief

 Western Copper acquires Lumina Resources

-Western Copper startes to trade on the NYSE MKT (WRN)
+Western Copper startes to trade on the NYSE American (WRN)

 Western Copper spins out Copper North Mining Corp. and NorthIsle Copper & Gold Inc